Tom Tresser's CivicLab encourages citizens to use social media for political discourse.

 More importantly, how do you get them engaged enough in that short amount of time to want to do something about it?

-If you’re Tom Tresser of Chicago’s CivicLab, the answer is simple: throw out the old ways of thinking and talking about the problem and embrace new tools such as data mining, social media, crowd sourcing and collaboration to make a difference.
+If you’re Tom Tresser and Benjamin Sugar of Chicago’s CivicLab, the answer is simple: throw out the old ways of thinking and talking about the problem and embrace new tools such as data mining, social media, crowd sourcing and collaboration to make a difference.

-In fact, from Tresser’s perspective, CivicLab, located in an old fire station in the West Loop, is nothing short of a new way of looking at how civic engagement and democracy works in the 21st century.
-Tresser and his partner, Benjamin Sugar, started CivicLab in June of 2013 as a kind of “laboratory for democracy” that combines classes, advocacy projects, collaboration spaces and a clearinghouse of activists’ ideas, all in an effort to reinvent from the ground up what civic engagement means for activists and citizens across the city.
+In fact, from their perspective, CivicLab, located in an old fire station in the West Loop, is nothing short of a new way of looking at how civic engagement and democracy works in the 21st century.
+Tresser and co-founder Sugar started CivicLab in June of 2013 as a kind of “laboratory for democracy” that combines classes, advocacy projects, collaboration spaces and a clearinghouse of activists’ ideas, all in an effort to reinvent from the ground up what civic engagement means for activists and citizens across the city.

 For his part, Tresser, 61, got his start in Chicago politics by working in the campaigns of Hank Rubin for 50th ward alderman in 1991 and liberal reformer Dick Simpson’s run for Congress against Dan Rostenkowski in 1992.
 He also was one of the lead organizers in the “No Games” movement of 2009, which challenged former Mayor Daley’s assumptions about how much a successful Olympic bid would Chicago and who in the city would profit from the games.